- Graham Construction

 The modern day quantity surveyor is regularly involved in the commercial management of the construction process right from award of contract to completion.
 A detailed understanding of tender allowances, cash flow forecasting and management; supply chain management; management accountancy and other aspects of commercial awareness in construction are essential to the performance of this role.
 This module therefore develops further, the knowledge gained from the first year studies in construction measurement and year two, first semester subjects like measurement and estimating and tendering and procurement and administration as well as complementing other semester modules including measurement, construction contracts and cost planning and design value economics.

-Quantity Surveying Placement
+Professional Practice - Quantity Surveying

 This module provides undergraduate students with an opportunity to gain structured and professional work experience, in a work-based learning environment, as part of their planned programme of study.
 This experience allows students to develop, refine and reflect on their key personal and professional skills.
 The placement should significantly support the development of the student's employability skills, preparation for final year and enhance their employability journey.